Did you ever think you’d have to wear so many hats?

 One of our favorite rules here at MeetEdgar is to give every piece of content a job to do.
 The rule applies for visual content.
 Ask yourself what you want your social media graphics to do.

 In short, do your homework first, then come back to design.
 Trust us, it will make a difference.
+And when in doubt, use one of these tools and resources for social media graphics to help you!

 And don’t forget, you can always use templates!
 Our holiday gift to you is an image pack of 40+ holiday social media graphics.
 Use these in your holiday campaigns this year while you practice your design skills.